 As one dimensional as these movies can get, Cruise’s performance as Ethan Hawke feels like a heroic representation of the actor’s mostly successful battle to stay relevant and disregard his often off-putting public persona.
 Though Cruise’s face and body have certainly begun to show signs of aging, the Mission Impossible series never allows us to consider this.
 For all intents and purposes, Hawke is simply battle-worn, scarred both physically and emotionally in an endless battle against evil agents of destruction.
 His desire to prevail and save the day never quite as palpable as now, thanks in large part to the direction of Christopher McQuarrie, whose analog approach and intimate camerawork exalts the intensity and believability of the struggle, even as it often goes a bit too far for effect.

 TERMINAL [ 1.5/5 ] (2018)

 With its bright neon lights, dark smoky halls and permanent night time, Terminal has a distinctive film-noir vibe that visually evokes the dystopian future of Blade Runner.
 Though compelling to look at, the film is the perfect example of a project with potential that suffers a script that is structurally unsound and “terminally” flawed.

 Each character here is an approximation of a cinematic archetype: the seductive femme fatale, the handsome but less than bright hired gun, the gangster with a filthy mouth, and the master puppeteer who hides in the shadows.
-The film asks us to care, but it intentionally withholds all of the information we care about until the end which, to make things worse, feels almost like an epilogue to the story.
+The film asks us to care, but it intentionally withholds all of the information we care about until the end.

 Aside from that, Terminal misuses his cast.
 The beautiful and talented Margot Robbie replays most of the same notes she showed us as Harley Quinn in the derided Suicide Squad except that she’s now the heroine, even if the film tries to hide this fact.